+(3) Construction of DES Charges.

+(a) The construction of DES charges will be IAW materials list in TM 3-34.82; units will not deviate from this material list.

+(b) The construction of Improvised explosives devices (IEDs) using real explosives or components of live demolitions is not authorized.

+FLW Reg 385-63 • 12 September 2022

-- (3) Construction of DES Charges. - (a) The construction of DES charges will be IAW materials list in FM 3-34.214; units will not deviate from this material list. - (b) The construction of Improvised explosives devices (IEDs) using real explosives or components of live demolitions is not authorized. - (4) Scheduling DES training events.
-Units training with DES will be scheduled on a range or training area that is approved for that purpose.
-If a training exercise is going to utilize multiple training areas/ranges, all applicable land requests must be cleared through Range Operations for DES use (See Blast Requests, paragraph d). - h.
-Training/Testing Requirements - (1) All personnel instructing in the use of explosives or exercising immediate close supervision in the use of explosives will have a valid FLW Form 377-1 (Range Safety Officer Card). - (2) Units are responsible for training and testing RSOs/OICs on demolitions.
+(4) Scheduling DES training events.
+Units training with DES will be scheduled a stand-alone request in RFMSS for range or training area that is approved for that purpose.
+If a training exercise is going to utilize multiple training areas/ranges, all applicable land requests must be cleared through Range Operations for DES use (See Blast Requests, paragraph d).

+h.
+Training/Testing Requirements

+(1) All personnel instructing in the use of explosives or exercising immediate close supervision in the use of explosives will have a valid FLW Form 377-1 (Range Safety Officer Card).

+(2) Units are responsible for training and testing RSOs/OICs on demolitions.
 Personnel will bring a memorandum signed by the battalion commander or S-3 authorizing them to receive a demolition stamp from Range Operations.
 Stamps are good for one year.

-- i.
-Use of nonstandard items of explosives and field expedient explosives. - (1) The term "nonstandard item of explosive" relates to an item that has- - a Not been accepted and type classified by the U.S. Military. - b Is a standard munition that has been altered to change its characteristic, or to do an essentially different function than that for which it was intended and then used as initially intended.
+i.
+Use of nonstandard items of explosives and field expedient explosives.

+(1) The term "nonstandard item of explosive" relates to an item that has-

+(a) Not been accepted and type classified by the U.S. Military.

+(b) Is a standard munition that has been altered to change its characteristic, or to do an essentially different function than that for which it was intended and then used as initially intended.
 For example, adding excess increments to mortar/artillery ammunition, jamming VT fuzes, or increasing the powder in small arms cartridges.

-Use of nonstandard explosives requires waiver approval by the Commanding General, U.S. Army Material Command (AMC), under the provisions of DA Pam 385-63.
+(c) Use of nonstandard explosives requires waiver approval by the Commanding General, U.S. Army Materiel Command (AMC), under the provisions of DA Pam 385-63.

-- (2) The term "field expedient explosive" denotes a standard item of explosive that is combined with other standard explosive items and/or items that are normally nonexplosive by using techniques and procedures outlined in FM 3-34.214 and FM 5-34.
-Field expedient explosives do not require TRADOC waiver approval to be employed.
+(2) The term "field expedient explosive" denotes a standard item of explosive that is combined with other standard explosive items and/or items that are normally nonexplosive by using techniques and procedures outlined in TM 3-34.82 and.
+Field expedient explosives do not require a TRADOC waiver approval to be employed.
 However, use of field expedient explosives must be approved by the CG, MSCoE.
 Approval will be granted only after a memorandum and Safety SOP for use of the specific field expedient explosive has been developed and implemented.
-The MSO and Range Operations must approve a detailed risk assessment. - (3) Unit commanders will determine the requirement to train with field expedient/nonstandard explosives. - j.
-Cratering charges. - (1) The maximum charge to be fired in training will not exceed 145 kilograms (kg). - (2) MSD for personnel not in missile proof shelters will depend on the net explosive weight of explosive used.
+The MSO and Range Operations must approve a detailed risk assessment.

+(3) Unit commanders will determine the requirement to train with field expedient/nonstandard explosives.

+j.
+Cratering charges.

+(1) The maximum charge to be fired in training will not exceed 145 kilograms (kg).

+(2) MSD for personnel not in missile proof shelters will depend on the net explosive weight of explosive used.
 MSD for up to 2 kg is 100 meters; for up to 30 kg, 300 m; over 30 kg, 500 meters.
 All personnel will wear approved protective helmets, IBA, and single hearing protection.
 Eye protection should be worn.
-Missile-proof shelters, if strong enough to withstand any material propelled onto it by the detonation and located not fewer than 100 meters from the detonation site, may be occupied by personnel. - (3) All cratering charges will be dual primed with detonating cord.
+Missile-proof shelters, if strong enough to withstand any material propelled onto it by the detonation and located not fewer than 100 meters from the detonation site, may be occupied by personnel.

+(3) All cratering charges will be dual primed with detonating cord.
 Blasting caps will not be placed underground.
 Electric or non-electric caps will be attached to the detonating cord above ground.